JFYashim/Portfolio_projects/README.md

 - Coursework: Statistics, Research Methods, Data Analysis, and Agricultural Economics

 ## Certificates
-The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
-Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):
 - [Data Analytics Essentials Certificate](https://www.credly.com/badges/5fae0829-6a96-44a8-8e5f-a0f2e954197f/public_url) (Aug 2024) (CISCO Networking Academy)
 - [Tableau](https://www.coursera.org) (Oct 2024) (Coursera - University of California, Davis)
 - [Python Essential 1](https://www.credly.com/badges/331230d7-714a-4fdd-9ce5-2afd40ee3ab7/public_url) (Aug 2024) (CISCO Networking Academy)